oaq-docs/publisher/articles/account_management.md

 Your experience as a publisher in OAQ begins when the site admin invites the first member (or members) to the organization to be an  **organization admin**.

 Each invited organization admin will receive an email that contains an invitation link.
 If you receive one of these emails and click the link, you will be taken to a page in OAQ where you can confirm your account and create a password.
 Note that you can always [change your password](account_management#changing-your-password) later.

+## Associating your organization with libraries

+OAQ facilitates the sharing of questionnaire data between publishers and libraries.
+As a publisher, you can [share author responses](questionnaires#accepting-a-response) with any library of your choosing.
+Only OAQ [site admins](#types-of-account-roles) can set up publisher–library associations, so talk to the site admin who creates your organization about the libraries you wish to work with.

 ## Inviting others to the organization